 Bring the following documentation to the DMV:

-Pass the following tests.
-Use the North Carolina Driver's Handbook to study:
+To pass the following tests, use the North Carolina Driver's Handbook to study:

 Driver License Office (State ID or Driver's License)

 533 Patterson Avenue, Mooresville, NC 28115

 Students who do not plan to drive in the United States should apply for a North Carolina photo ID at the Department of Motor Vehicles (DMV).
 This card is not related to driving, but serves as government-issued identification, and is useful when a photo ID is required locally.
 The following documents are needed to make the application: